 Does My Air Conditioner Remove Humidity?

 Well, removing harmful moisture is the main function of your air conditioner.
-Although your system might not be enough to get rid of all of the moisture that comes in your home.
+Although your system might not be enough to get rid of all of the moisture that comes into your home.

 Maintaining humidity levels throughout the year will make sure you have the most comfort at needed times.